 Primary Dealer Network

-The Primary Dealer Network will reinforce the Commission capacity and ensure transparency relations with banks that support the placement of the EU borrowing.
+The Primary Dealer Network reinforces the Commission capacity and ensures transparency relations with banks that support the placement of the EU borrowing.

-To be able to place the full size of NextGenerationEU under optimal conditions, the Commission will use bonds with varying maturities as well as short-term debt instruments – EU-Bills.
+To be able to place the full size of NextGenerationEU under optimal conditions, the Commission uses bonds with varying maturities as well as short-term debt instruments – EU-Bills.

 Auctions and syndications

-The use of a variety of funding techniques will enable the Commission to attract the necessary funding, even under difficult market conditions, enlarge the investor base and reduce funding costs.
+The use of a variety of funding techniques enables the Commission to attract the necessary funding, even under difficult market conditions, enlarge the investor base and reduce funding costs.

-To achieve this, the Commission will combine syndications and auctions:
+To achieve this, the Commission uses a combination of syndications and auctions:

 For syndicated transactions, the Commission works with a group of underwriters, usually banks whose role is to place the debt with investors.
 Syndications are the traditional technique for debt issuance by supranational issuers.
-The Commission has used syndication exclusively in the past and will continue to rely on it for a substantial part of the future NextGenerationEU and other bond issuances.
+The Commission has used syndication exclusively in the past and continues to rely on it for a substantial part of its NextGenerationEU and other bond issuances.

-To ensure greater cost-efficiency, the Commission will add auctions to its toolbox.
+To ensure greater cost-efficiency, the Commission is adding auctions to its toolbox.
 Auctions are the favoured preferred issuance technique of large sovereigns like Germany and France (used for more than 90% of their volumes).
-Auctions will be conducted by a best-in class auction platform to ensure a good execution of these new funding operations.
-The Commission will use the auction format to issue all of its EU-Bills as well as some of its longer-term bonds
+The Commission has decided to use the auction system TELSAT by Banque de France to carry out its auction operations.
+The Commission will use the auction format to issue all of its EU-Bills as well as some of its longer-term bonds.

 The Commission will apply a progressive approach in order to ensure the optimal balance between syndications and auctions over time, taking into account market participants’ reactions.